-Want to rent a car to drive yourself around the streets of Jordan during your visit?
+Want to rent a car in Jordan to explore the country on your own?
 There are some ground rules to observe during your time to assure a safe experience.
 Having driven in different countries internationally, driving in Jordan is a unique experience in and of itself.
 Generally speaking, the road conditions are not in the best shape around the country.
 Very few roads have been subject to regular maintenance due to their proximity to important places in the country and higher traffic volumes.
 Lesser-used roads tend to be weathered and degraded (not to mention speed bumps).
 These bumps are frequently encountered anywhere in the country, and could at times be unexpected and in illogical spots.
 Along with potholes and other drivers on the roads, one would be smart to keep a watchful eye at full attention on the road to avoid damage to your vehicle.

 Driving in Jordan offers Freedom to Explore